A blood transfusion is a safe, common procedure in which blood is given to you through an intravenous (IV) line in one of your blood vessels.

 If you have Rh-positive blood, you can get Rh-positive or Rh-negative blood.
 But if you have Rh-negative blood, you should only get Rh-negative blood.
 Rh-negative blood is used for emergencies when there's no time to test a person's Rh type.

 Blood banks collect, test, and store blood.
-They carefully screen all donated blood for infectious agents (such as viruses) or other factors that could make you sick.
-(For more information, go to "What Are the Risks of a Blood Transfusion?")
+They carefully screen all donated blood for possible infectious agents, such as viruses, that could make you sick.
+(For more information, see "What Are the Risks of a Blood Transfusion?")

 To prepare blood for a transfusion, some blood banks remove white blood cells.
 This process is called white cell or leukocyte (LU-ko-site) reduction.
 Although rare, some people are allergic to white blood cells in donated blood.
 Removing these cells makes allergic reactions less likely.